palantir/gradle-docker/readme.md

 ====================
 [![Build Status](https://circleci.com/gh/palantir/gradle-docker.svg?style=svg)](https://circleci.com/gh/palantir/gradle-docker)

-This repository provides two Gradle plugins for working with Docker containers:
+This repository provides three Gradle plugins for working with Docker containers:
-- The `com.palantir.docker` plugin add basic tasks for building and pushing docker images based on a simple configuration block that specifies the container name, the Dockerfile, task dependencies, and any additional file resources required for the Docker build.
+- `com.palantir.docker`: add basic tasks for building and pushing docker images based on a simple configuration block that specifies the container name, the Dockerfile, task dependencies, and any additional file resources required for the Docker build.
-- The `com.palantir.docker-compose` plugin adds a task for populating placeholders in a docker-compose template file with image versions resolved from dependencies.
+- `com.palantir.docker-compose`: adds a task for populating placeholders in a docker-compose template file with image versions resolved from dependencies.
+- `com.palantir.docker-run`: adds tasks for starting, stopping, statusing and cleaning up a named container based on a specified image

 Docker Plugin
 -------------

-### Usage
 Apply the plugin using standard gradle convention:

     plugins {